-Starting from 3.0 version, Splynx has native IPv6 support.
+Starting from the 3.0 version, Splynx has native IPv6 support.
 In this topic we will cover 3 main areas of IPv6 deployment:

 In the selected example, we have added a /32 IPv6 network.
 It is the network that is usually assigned to the ISP company by the local registry.

-From the /32 network we can choose /48 networks to route them on certain site or PPPoE concentrator.
+From the /32 network we can choose /48 networks to route them on a certain site or PPPoE concentrator.
 In total, /32 network consists of 65536 /48 networks.
 It means that we can have up to 65k different high-sites or PPPoE/DHCP NAS routers.
 Each NAS or PPPoE server or DHCP server (depends on your topology and authentication method), can connect up to 65k subscribers.
-Always /64 network is delegated to end user’s LAN network or his CPE.
+Always /64 network is delegated to the end user’s LAN network or his CPE.
 Inside one /48 IPv6 network there are 65536 /64 networks.

 In our example, we have received a network 2a0f:f041::/32 from RIPE NCC.

 We decided to dedicate one /48 network to Infrastructure needs – 2a0f:f041:f::/48

 PPPoE concentrators will assign IPs from the ranges : 2a0f:f041:1000::/48 and 2a0f:f041:2000::/48.